Event Information

 Speakers

-As the Senior Associate for Partnerships & Engagement, Kevin supports efforts that extend the voice and influence of PJI and other system stakeholders and community organizations working at the forefront of equitable pretrial change.
-He is co-founder of The Hustlers Guild, a nonprofit that uses hip-hop to expand access and opportunity to Black and Latinx youth from low-income households in partnership with violence prevention organizations, detention centers, celebrities, pro-athletes, and Fortune 500 companies.
+Kevin is PJI’s Advisor for Partnerships & Engagement.
+He supports efforts that extend the voice and influence of PJI and other system stakeholders and community organizations working at the forefront of equitable pretrial change.
+Kevin is co-founder of The Hustlers Guild, a nonprofit that uses hip-hop to expand access and opportunity to Black and Latinx youth from low-income households in partnership with violence prevention organizations, detention centers, celebrities, pro-athletes, and Fortune 500 companies.
 He previously worked as an advisor to Secretary Julian Castro at the Department of Housing and Urban Development, a Portfolio Lead within the White House Presidential Correspondence Office, and as a high school and middle school history teacher in Philadelphia.

 Alexandra Natapoff is an award-winning legal scholar and criminal justice expert.
 She writes about criminal courts, public defense, plea bargaining, wrongful convictions, and race and inequality in the criminal system.
 Professor Natapoff is a 2016 Guggenheim Fellow, a member of the American Law Institute, and a graduate of Yale University and Stanford Law School.
 Prior to joining the academy, she served as an Assistant Federal Public Defender in Baltimore, Maryland.